Why review contracts?

 - Commercial transactions carry risk.
 How confident are you that your contracts minimise your risk?
 Properly drafted contracts help reduce the risks your business face.
 For example, appropriate exclusion clauses can exclude your risk entirely, limitation of liability clauses can reduce your potential liability to manageable limits, entire agreement clauses help ensure certainty and effective payment terms will ensure payment is made on time (and if not that interest can be payable by late payers).
 How are your contracts mitigating risk to your business and do you need to review what’s included to increase protection?

 - In the event something does go wrong, how does your contract help you deal with any disputes effectively?
 Contracts can require that parties follow agreed dispute resolution procedure rather than running off to court.
-Negotiation, mediation, arbitration can all be incorporated into agreements.
+Negotiation, commercial mediation, arbitration can all be incorporated into agreements.
 This can help reduce the costs of disputes (and keep them private if reputation is an issue).
 Disputes have a cost in time and expense, even if you win.
 Appropriate contractual provisions can help reduce these costs.
 How are your contracts helping you and what do you need to include here if this is not already covered?

 Contract reviewing should be a regular practice and considered an investment to ensure your terms are up to date and work most effectively for your business.
 It’s also an investment in ensuring that, in the event of a dispute, your risks are minimised and the issue is dealt with in the most effective manner.
 Don’t neglect this key foundation of your business legalities.